oliverkiranbrown/app_backend/README.md

 - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) : A good starting point for a single node cluster on a local laptop
 - [k3s](https://k3s.io/) : A good starting point for a single node cluster on a virtual machine

+You can also install [k9s](https://k9scli.io/) to view and manage your cluster with a TUI.

 ### MacOS

 - [rancher](https://rancher-desktop.io/) : A good starting point for a single node cluster with a GUI.
 Uses k3s under the hood.